DataDog/integrations-extras/aws_pricing/README.md

 ## Overview

-This check pulls in pricing information [published by AWS][1] to make it easier to measure cost of resource utilization in within Datadog.
+This check pulls pricing information [published by AWS][1] to make it easier to measure cost of resource utilization within Datadog.

 Icon made by [Eucalyp](https://www.flaticon.com/authors/eucalyp) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)